wp-plugins/wp-world-travel/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Now able to show previous places visited
+* Now the schedule link is hidden in expanded view

+= 1.1.1 =
 * Now able to hide the Meetup link
 * Non-English dates are working properly